 Parents - stop overscheduling your children

-Dr Van Zwanenberg, clinical director of Priory's Wellbeing Clinics, and medical director of Priory's Woodbourne Hospital, is calling on parents to 'schedule unscheduled time' for their children and make a New Year's resolution to cut back on their children's extra-curricular activities.
+Dr van Zwanenberg, Clinical Director of Priory's Wellbeing Centres, and Medical Director of Priory Hospital Woodbourne, is calling on parents to 'schedule unscheduled time' for their children and make a New Year's resolution to cut back on their children's extra-curricular activities.

 Dr van Zwanenberg said she was not advocating undirected hours of unfulfilling TV-watching and phone-talking.

 But she said: "Whatever the time of year, it is so important that young people have time to relax and to be allowed to act their age - as well as get an adequate number of hours' restorative sleep.
 One of the most crucial points in determining the balance of activities versus unstructured time is to work out how much time there is for quality family time - and what better time than the Christmas break than to implement a new 'regime of relaxation'.